WICG/fenced-frame/explainer/README.md

 ### Fenced frame tree

-A fenced frame is the root of the fenced frame tree and frames in this tree are not allowed to use communication channels to talk to frames outside the tree or vice-versa.
+A fenced frame is the root of the fenced frame tree.
+The root fenced frame and any child iframes in this tree are not allowed to use communication channels to talk to frames outside the tree or vice-versa.
 The frames within the tree can communicate with each other normally.

 ### Information channel between fenced frame and other frames

-There are many channels between the fenced frame tree and the other frames that will need to be restricted and some of them are listed below:
+There are many channels between the fenced frame tree and the other frames that will need to be restricted and a few of them are listed below: